Aedes aegypti |

 Now for some of the bad news.
 It is now likely that Zika can be transmitted by sweat and tears.
 This is the result from the case in Utah where someone was infected caring for an infected family member who later died.
 As a precaution, people who are caring for those who are sick with Zika should make sure that they are careful and not coming into contact with bodily fluids that may contain Zika.
 Likewise, new recommendations from the CDC advise that those exposed to Zika but aren't showing symptoms wait 6 months before trying to have children (or unprotected sex with a pregnant woman).
 The previous recommendation was 8 weeks.

-that are carrying the virus.
+In more bad news, the area of local Zika transmission is expanding with more mosquitoes being found outside of the original area that are carrying the virus.
 Likewise, more cases are being reported in the area from both local sources and from travel.
 If this news wasn't bad enough, local surveillance of mosquitoes has revealed that Dengue is now in Southern Florida as well.
 This is bad news because research has revealed that Zika and Dengue are closely related enough that they can cause antibody-dependent enhancement of disease.
 This means that getting Dengue first could result in a more severe case of Zika infection and that getting Zika first could result in the more severe form of Dengue that can be lethal.

 We are also beginning to discover that Zika causes more lasting damage in children infected in utero than researchers initially thought.
 The initial reports are just starting to come in, but it may be years before we know the full extent of damage that Zika does.
 This damage highlights why a vaccine would be warranted even if the rate of birth defects are low.
 Additionally, cases of birth defects caused by Zika are being seen in other locations, outside of Brazil, where outbreaks are occurring.
 Two cases of microcephaly have recently been identified in Thailand that have been linked to Zika infection.
 One argument that is commonly used against Zika causing birth defects is that cases of microcephaly haven't been seen elsewhere.
 This wasn't the case prior and now that researchers and medical professionals know what to look for, cases are being identified in locations with outbreaks.